-The Program shall reasonably accommodate the religious observances, practices, and beliefs of students in regard to class attendance and the scheduling of examinations.
+The Program shall reasonably accommodate the religious observances, practices, and beliefs of students regarding class attendance and the scheduling of examinations.
 It is the responsibility of the student to notify the Course Instructors in writing ten (10) days in advance of absences to observe religious holidays in their own faith.
 Upon such reasonable notification, such absences shall be excused without penalty.
-The student shall be responsible for submitting any material covered, missed assignments or examinations/quizzes during the period of observance.
+The student shall be responsible for submitting any material covered, missed assignments or quizzes/examinations during the period of observance.
 The student shall be provided alternative time to complete all missed assignments.
-The student is expected to complete missed assignments and examinations/quizzes without undue delay.
+The student is expected to complete missed assignments and quizzes/examinations without undue delay.